LaurentRDC/dissertation/content/graphite.md

 Ultrafast studies of graphite conceptually start with the work by Kampfrath *et al.* [@Kampfrath2005] The strong coupling between charge carriers and optical phonons $A_1^\prime$ and $E_{2g}$ was demonstrated using time-resolved terahertz spectroscopy by tracking the transient in-plane dielectric function after pumping with short pulses of \SI{1.5}{\electronvolt} photons.
 The authors reveal that by \SI{500}{\femto\second} after photoexcitation, more than 90% of the absorbed pump energy has been transferred to the lattice.
 The authors subsequently determine the lifetime of the strongly-coupled optical modes.

 The understanding of hot carrier dynamics in allotropes of carbon lept forward significantly following the development of time- and angle-resolved photoemission spectroscopy (trARPES).
 Early work by Johannsen *et al.*[@Johannsen2013] probed graphene photoexcited with \SI{1.5}{\electronvolt} photons.
 This experiment showed that for all time-delay after photoexcitation, the energy distribution for electrons near the Dirac cones can be described by Fermi-Dirac statistics.
 This implies that by \SI{60}{\femto\second} after photoexcitation -- the effective time-resolution of the experiment --, the electrons have thermalized.
-This work also determines the process by which energy is transferred to acoustic phonons.
+This estimate has been confirmed by optical pump-probe spectroscopy [@Breusing2009].
+Johannsen *et al.*[@Johannsen2013] also determine the process by which energy is transferred to acoustic phonons.
 According to their modelling, the restricted set of momentum-conserving energy-transfer pathways between the hot electron gas and acoustic phonon can be substantially expanded thanks to defect-mediated interactions, via a process called *supercollision*[@Song2012;@Betz2013].

 The experiment by Stange *et al.* [@Stange2015] on graphite showcases some important differences between ultrafast work on graphite and graphene.
 With a time-resolution of \SI{32}{\femto\second}, it was found that the electronic energy distribution is not well-described by Fermi-Dirac statistics until about \SI{100}{\femto\second}, after which an effective electronic temperature can be defined.
 The authors also weigh in on the subsequent phonon thermalization mechanism.
 Contrary to the work by Johannsen *et al.*, Stange *et al.* show that the supercollision model *does not explain* ultrafast thermalization in graphite.
 Instead, anharmonic coupling between optical and acoustic modes, initially proposed by Yan *et al.*[@Yan2009], is found to be the most important thermalization mechanism.
 The difference in thermalization process is attributed to the much longer electron mean-free path in graphite (\SIrange{0.2}{10}{\micro\meter})[@Garcia2008] vs. substrate-supported graphene ($<\SI{150}{\nano\meter}$)[@Betz2013].

 Ultrafast studies of graphite with structural probes have also been performed.
 Carbone *et al.*[@Carbone2008] studied the ablation of whole graphene layers from graphite samples photoexcited with an optical density of up to \SI{44.5}{\milli\joule\per\square\centi\meter} via ultrafast electron diffraction.
 Their results support the existence of strongly-coupled optical phonon modes, as demonstrated by Kampfrath *et al.*[@Kampfrath2005] Ultrafast electron diffraction measurements by Chatelain *et al.*[@Chatelain2014a] also confirms the existence of two strongly-coupled optical modes by observing their coherent generation, indicating that the characteristic energy-transfer time from the hot electron gas is shorter that the phonon period.
-The dynamics of strongly-coupled optical phonons measured with ultrafast electron diffraction has been the subject of multiple other studies[@Raman2008;@Schafer2011;@VanMourik2014;@Harb2016].
+The dynamics of strongly-coupled optical phonons measured with ultrafast diffraction (electron and X-ray) has been the subject of multiple other studies[@Raman2008;@Schafer2011;@VanMourik2014;@Liang2014;@White2014;@Harb2016;@Stern2018].

 ### Geometrical interpretation of electron-phonon coupling in photoexcited graphite